Mgmaplus/DataEngineer_Nano/README.md

 ## RUN

 A prequesite is to have the Redshift cluster available in the us-west-2 region.
 Make sure you update the dwh.cfg file with your AWS keys or if already running a cluster copy the cluster endpoint and the arn role to the config file.
-Is worth mentioning that all config variables under CLUSTER, IAM ROLE AND S3 must be updated independent if you use the redshift_cluster.ipynb script to create a cluster.
+Is worth mentioning that all config variables under CLUSTER, IAM ROLE AND S3 must be updated int he congif file independent of your choice to use the redshift_cluster.ipynb script to create a cluster.

 #### ETL process
 **Must run creates_tables.py first in order to create dwh database and the required staging and analytical tables**.
 The tables and sql commands are defined in the sql_queries python script.